Isaac Wilson Joyce: Career

-In October 1876, Joyce became pastor of Bethany Church, a church in Baltimore, Maryland affiliated with his wife's cousin Charles J. Baker.
+In October 1876, Joyce became pastor of Bethany Church, a church in Baltimore, Maryland, affiliated with his wife's cousin Charles J. Baker.
 He remained in Baltimore until the fall of 1877.
 He was offered to remain with the church, but he declined since the church would not become a regular Methodist church.
 In 1877, Bishop Edward Raymond Ames arranged for Joyce to join Meridian Street United Methodist Church in Indianapolis, but ultimately Joyce returned to his old conference.
 In September 1877, Joyce was appointed to Roberts Chapel in Greencastle.
 He briefly accepted an appointment at Trinity Church in Louisville, Kentucky.
 In September 1880, Joyce moved to Cincinnati, Ohio.
 He became a pastor at St. Paul Church in 1880 and served as pastor of Trinity Church from 1883 to 1886.
 He then returned to St. Paul and remained there until 1888.

 Joyce was elected as bishop in May 1888.
 After becoming bishop, Joyce moved to Chattanooga, Tennessee.
 He remained there for eight years.
 He also served as chancellor of U.S. Grant University.
-In June 1896, Joyce moved to Minneapolis, Minnesota and preached at Hennepin Avenue United Methodist Church.
+In June 1896, Joyce moved to Minneapolis, Minnesota, and preached at Hennepin Avenue United Methodist Church.
 He then supervised conferences in Japan, Korea and China until April 1898.
 From 1902 to 1904, Joyce visited conferences in South America.

 Personal life

 Joyce married Caroline Walker Bosserman of La Porte, Indiana, on March 20, 1861.
 They had two sons, Frank Melville and Wilbur Bruce.
 Wilbur Bruce died at the age of fourteen months.
 Their son Frank Meville was a captain in the Second Ohio Battery.
-Joyce lived at 310 Groveland Avenue in Minneapolis later in life.
+Joyce lived in Minneapolis later in life.

-In 1875, Joyce suffered a severe illness diagnosed at the time as "congestion of the brain".
-Joyce died on July 28, 1905 in Minneapolis and is buried in Lakewood Cemetery of that city.
+In 1875, Joyce suffered a severe illness diagnosed as "congestion of the brain".
+He died on July 28, 1905, in Minneapolis and is buried in Lakewood Cemetery of that city.

-Joyce spelled his last name as "Joice" up until 1863.
+Joyce spelled his last name as "Joice" until 1863.

 Awards and honors

-Around 1876, Joyce was conferred the degree of Doctor of Divinity from Dickinson College and in 1891, he received the degree of Doctor of Laws from the University of the Pacific.
+Around 1876 Joyce received the degree of Doctor of Divinity from Dickinson College, and in 1891 he received the degree of Doctor of Laws from the University of the Pacific.